 At DPR&Co, we have developed a system of integrating strategy and ideation into the market research process.

-An example of this approach can be found in our work with the Victorian Government’s Department of Health and Human Services in addressing the scourge of prescription drug abuse through the introduction of SafeScript.
+You can find an example of this approach in our work with the Victorian Government’s Department of Health and Human Services, addressing the scourge of prescription drug abuse through the introduction of SafeScript.

 It’s often been said that ‘research can get you any result you want’.